Hertzsprung patterns on involutions: Introduction

 Consecutive patterns capture the relative order of elements in contiguous subsequences of permutations, providing a refined lens through which to analyze structural properties.

-The concept of Hertzsprung pattern - an addition to the landscape of permutation patterns recently introduced by Claesson \cite{Claesson_Hertz} - focuses on identifying subsequences contiguous not only in positions but also in values.

-Hertzsprung patterns can be seen as a special instance of bivincular patterns, first introduced by Bousquet-M\'elou, Claesson, Dukes, and Kitaev in \cite{BOUSQUETMELOU2010884}.
+The concept of Hertzsprung pattern - an addition to the landscape of permutation patterns recently introduced by \cite{Claesson_Hertz} - focuses on identifying subsequences contiguous not only in positions but also in values.
+Hertzsprung patterns can be seen as a special instance of bivincular patterns, first introduced in \cite{BOUSQUETMELOU2010884}.
 Bivincular patterns generalize classical and vincular patterns by incorporating dependencies between non-adjacent positions.
 In \cite{Claesson_Hertz}, the author determines the joint distribution of occurrences of any set of (incomparable) Hertzprung patterns using a variation of the Goulden-Jackson cluster method (\cite{Goulden}).

 Drawing inspiration from the work of Claesson, in this paper we explore the enumeration of Hertzsprung patterns within the set of involutions - permutations that are their own inverses.
 This study presents some additional complexities than in general permutations, due to the structural constraints imposed by the self-inverse nature of involutions.